crytic/fuzz-vs-fv/README.md

     $ echidna . --contract TestComet --config config.yaml
     ```
 Echidna will run for a few seconds and produce the sequence of transactions to violate the invariants.

-## Semaphore

-The code and test file for Sempahore project is in `semaphore` directory.

-- Install foundry tools from https://github.com/foundry-rs/foundry
-- Run Echidna with:
-    ```
-    $ echidna . --contract TestSemaphore --config config.yaml
-    ```